danmbrown/city-of-whispers/Playbooks/Foundry.md

 At any time, you may mark Heat to add another element to the map.

 ## Relationship Questions
-* Who gave me a job or commission or request I have yet to fulfill?
+* Which of your Ties gave me a job or commission or request I have yet to fulfill?
-* Who has worked with a competitor of mine?
+* Which of your Ties has worked with a competitor of mine?
-* Who introduced me to my first major client?
+* Which of your Ties introduced me to my first major client?

 ## Moves